NikhilCBhat/bulls-and-cows/README.md

 - Automatic guessing by the computer.
 - Configurable to switch between manual and automatic modes.
 - Supports both manual and automatic answerers.
+- Modular view system to separate game logic from display logic.

 ## Installation